About the KSS Surgical Symposium

 He continues to be involved in research projects and he is currently the lead investigator for a number of trials within the Trust, as well as being the East KSS lead for collaborative research.
 Furthermore, he has written chapters in international textbooks, published an array of research papers on a variety of surgical topics and given over 40 presentations at national and international meetings.

-TRAINEE COMMITTEE
+STEERING COMMITTEE

-MR LIAM POYNTER MRCS
+MR LIAM POYNTER PhD FRCS

 KSS Surgical Symposium Trainee Lead 2015-present